Koenkk/zigbee2mqtt.io/docs/devices/PTM_215Z.md

 It's not possible to read (`/get`) or write (`/set`) this value.
 The minimal value is `0` and the maximum value is `255`.
 The unit of this value is `lqi`.

-## Home Assistant
-The user, vandalon, over at the Home Assistant community forum has made a nice Automation Blueprint that works well with this device: https://community.home-assistant.io/t/zigbee2mqtt-enocean-ptm-215z-friends-of-hue-switch/429770
-It adds functionality like `held_#` which is nice to use to for example increase or decrease the brightness of a light.